 This begs the question around ClickUp’s monetization model.

-I've heard a lot of comments about ClickUp's "Let's Make a Deal" note on their pricing page.
-Zeb shares how the unusual promotions angle stems from his entrepreneurial past and he also tells the amazing story of their first promotion and how they grew MRR from a few thousand in monthly revenue to over 100K in MRR in about 4 days.
+I’ve heard many comments about ClickUp’s “Let’s Make a Deal” note on their pricing page.
+Zeb shares how the unusual promotions angle stems from his entrepreneurial past.
+He also tells the amazing story of their first promotion and how they grew MRR from a few thousand in monthly revenue to over 100K in MRR in about 4 days.